Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Paginate in monthly reports
 - [x] Dashboard Total ticket, task, ect
 - [x] Daily Report Show detail add the column in daily report ticket snapshot and refix the store func, ticketSnapshot, ect.
 "NEED MORE TESTING IN THE FUTURE"
-- [ ] Add edit in daily report before verif by admin.
+- [ ] Add edit and delete in daily report before verif by admin.

 ## Other Notes